edouardpoitras/osm-geo-mapper/README.md

     OSMGeoMapper::load_more_from_address(&mut self, address: String, radius: Option<u32>) -> Result<(), Box<dyn std::error::Error>>

     OSMGeoMapper::load_more_from_geojson_file(&mut self, geojson_file: String) -> Result<(), Box<dyn std::error::Error>>

 See the `test_multiple_threads()` test function in `tests/lib_tests.rs` to see an example of loading data in multiple threads simultaneously.

 TODO
 ====

-- Implement vector of GeoTiles at each coordinate (multiple feature types per tile)
 - Implement logic to choose a lat/lon in the middle of a geojson file if none is provided via command line
 - Implement (binary?) serialization of map data to be loaded/cached
 - Continue tweaking the themes